-Conservation Northwest has been hard at work across Washington State to create models that unite conservationists and woods workers and that rebuild and reinvest in our rural communities.
+Conservation Northwest has been hard at work across Washington State to create models that unite conservationists and woods workers and rebuild and reinvest in rural communities.

-- Conservation Northwest is an active participant in the Northeast Washington Forestry Coalition, working together with community leaders, timber industry workers, and state and federal land managers to promote projects that avoid ancient forest and roadless areas, and to end years of conflict concerning forest management in northeast Washington.
+- As part of the Northeast Washington Forestry Coalition, Conservation Northwest works with community leaders, timber industry workers, and state and federal land managers promoting projects that protect ancient forest and roadless areas while ending years of conflict around forest management.

-- Together with the Gifford Pinchot Task Force we were active in creating and sustaining the Pinchot Partnership.
-Partnership members share a vision of creating restoration projects in second-growth plantation national forests that employ local contractors while retaining old growth on the landscape that keeps forests healthy, diverse, and wildlife friendly.
+- Together with the Gifford Pinchot Task Force we created Pinchot Partners with its focus on restoration projects in second-growth plantation national forests that employ local contractors while protecting old growth.

 - We helped form the Upper Yakima Watershed Action Group and today facilitate this group dedicated to restoring the function of the Upper Yakima watershed.
-The partnership groups share information, coordinate and leverage efforts, and collaborate on the Upper Yakima Restoration Stewardship Project.
-This brings better partner coordination and management within this critical watershed in the I-90 corridor.
-It also puts boots on the ground restoration projects in Washington's Central Cascades east of Snoqualmie Pass.
+The partnership groups share information, coordinate and leverage efforts, and collaborate on the Upper Yakima Restoration Stewardship Project in the I-90 corridor.
+This project also gets volunteers into the field to restore wildlife habitat in Washington's central Cascades east of Snoqualmie Pass.

-"Working for the health of rural communities is not something the environmental community considered when they set out to protect forests and wildlife, but it became a driving factor. " - Regan Smith, who, while working for Conservation Northwest, helped found the Pinchot Partnership
+"Working for the health of rural communities is not something the environmental community considered when they set out to protect forests and wildlife, but it became a driving factor. " - Regan Nelson, Conservation Northwest

 - Northeast Washington Forestry Coalition

 - Gifford Pinchot Task Force

 - Upper Yakima Watershed Action Group